Marvis Stewart, DipHe Counselling (MBACP) Registered

 I work with clients from nearby areas including Southampton, Shirley, Bitterne, Portswood, Bassett, Highfield.

-I am an individual member of the BACP - British Association for Counselling and Psychotherapy and an individual member and committee member of the HACP - Hampshire Association for Counselling and Psychotherapy.
+I am an individual member of the BACP - British Association for Counselling and Psychotherapy.
+I belong to the BACP Private Practice and Children and Young People sub-divisions.
+I am also an individual member and committee member of the HACP - Hampshire Association for Counselling and Psychotherapy.

 My first language is English and I am also fluent in Spanish and Italian.